Why You Should Take Diabetic foot ulcers Seriously

 But, good news is that, with prompt care management, up to 80% of diagnosed cases can recover.

-Early diagnosis and efficient care management of diabetic foot ulceration is essential in order to avoid limb amputation and to preserve the quality of life for diabetic patients.
+Early diagnosis and efficient care management of diabetic foot ulceration is essential in order to avoid limb amputation.

 How does a Podiatrist Help with Diabetic Foot Ulcers?